Wu Qi — A Strategist with Great Achievements and Controversial Reputation

 Once, he even risked his own life to save an ordinary soldier.
 Though he was not a good son and husband, he indeed was a great and caring marshal.

-Leading this strong troop, Wu Qi defeated State Qin for several times.
+Leading this strong troop, Wu Qi defeated State Qin several times.
 As an invincible general that always used the few to defeat the many, he assisted Wei obtained hegemony and largely extended territory.

 Again, Wu Qi's exceptional achievements caused more jealousy.